catdad-experiments/dcraw-vendored/README.md

 The versions of these packages will follow the versions of `dcraw` itself.
 For example, version `9.28` of `dcraw` will be published as `9.28.x`, with path versions reflecting updates to the surrounding module (likely related to the build, as there isn't much to the module itself).
 However, I do not know how `dcraw` itself is versioned, so I recommend pinning this dependency just in case.

 All versions are compiled using `NODEPS`, so some functionality may not work.
-Please look at the original source code for imformation on what functionality dependencies provide.
+Please look at the original source code for information on what functionality is provided by dependencies.
 If you'd like to see any dependencies included, please feel free to submit a PR.

 ## License

-The original [`dcraw` code](https://www.cybercom.net/~dcoffin/dcraw/) by Dave Coffin is compiled without modifications.
+The original [`dcraw` code by Dave Coffin](https://www.cybercom.net/~dcoffin/dcraw/) is compiled without modifications.
 Regardless of modification, these modules are distributed under the GPL version 2 license, because that is what the header in the source code says and I do not want to get in trouble.

 To the extent possible under law, I am waiving all copyright and related or neighboring rights to the build scripts and build-related code in this repository.